mustafademiray/mustafademiray/README.md

 ### 💫 About Me:
-💻 I'm a software developer and blockchain researcher based in Istanbul, Turkiye. <br>📖 I'm currently working on cryptography implementations and software development with Rust.<br>🔭 I'm learning about working with LLM agents and automating various things with AI.<br>💬 Feel free to ask me about blockchain and AI.<br><br>
+💻 I'm a software developer and blockchain researcher based in Istanbul, Turkiye. <br>📖 I'm currently working on cryptography implementations and software development with Rust.<br>🔭 I'm learning about working with LLM agents and automating various things with AI.<br><br>

 Connect with me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mustafademiray)
 <br>